JensRoland/kegstand/README.md

 > uv run keg deploy
 ```

-> **Note**: Even if you installed the Kegstand CLI globally with `uvx` or `pipx`, it is still recommended to use `uv run` to ensure that you are using the correct CLI version for the specific project.
+> **Note**: Even if you installed the Kegstand CLI globally with `pipx`, it is still recommended to use `uv run` to ensure that you are using the correct CLI version for the specific project.

 You should now be able to access the API endpoint at `https://<api-id>.execute-api.<region>.amazonaws.com/prod/hello`.